Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 1. If you or someone else has NEVER eaten pawpaw before, only try a small amount of the fresh/raw fruit your first time.
 If you have no adverse reaction after 12 hours or so, you can assume you’re able to eat the raw fruit.

 2. When consuming baked/cooked pawpaw for the first time, only try a small amount.
-If you have no adverse reaction after 12 hours or so, you can assume you’re able to eat the baked/cooked fruit.
-(Personal note: We’ve had a family member who ate lots of raw pawpaw one day with no problem.
-The next day, eating baked pawpaw led to an unpleasant bathroom experience.)
+If you have no adverse reaction after 12 hours or so, you can assume you’re able to eat the baked/cooked fruit, at least in moderation.

 3. Don’t ever eat dehydrated pawpaw fruit, even if you’ve never experienced an adverse reaction to the raw or cooked fruit.
 If you’re absolutely determined to break this rule, then you might want to only eat a very small amount when you do.

-Are there any long-term risks of eating pawpaw?
+Are there any long-term health risks of eating pawpaw?

 Maybe, but there’s not much research out there on this topic.
 Here’s what’s known:

 Annonacin is a chemical compound found in all Annonaceae fruits, from tropical soursops and custard apples to our subtropical pawpaws.
-What’s odd about annonacin is it has potential cancer-fighting medical benefits, BUT it’s also a known neurotoxin that’s been shown to cause increased rates of neurodegenerative diseases (like Parkinson’s and Alzheimer’s diseases) in lab rats and in human populations who regularly consume it, especially in large doses.
+Interestingly, annonacin has potential cancer-fighting medical benefits.
+However, it’s also known to be a potent neurotoxin that’s been shown to cause increased rates of neurodegenerative diseases (like Parkinson’s and Alzheimer’s diseases) in lab rats and in human populations who regularly consume it.

-We’re aware of all these warnings, but still eat pawpaws.
-For us, they’re a seasonal fruit, not something we eat daily or in high quantities.
-We also take lion’s mane mushroom *supplements every day of the year, which promotes neurogenesis while protecting against neurodegenerative diseases.
+We’re aware of all these warnings, but still eat pawpaws – albeit carefully.
+For us, pawpaws are a seasonal fruit, not something we eat daily or in high quantities.
+We also take *lion’s mane mushroom supplements every day of the year, which promotes neurogenesis while protecting against neurodegenerative diseases.
 Hopefully, that practice balances the equation!